 “There is nothing out there to teach these kids how to regulate their emotions,” stated Andrea when we had the opportunity to catch up over the phone.
 “The foster family crisis line serves its purpose,” she went on to say, “but our GENM tools are in the trenches with us as well, day in and day out.”

-Click here to learn more about our “Foster Love” savings program.
-Our tools are evidence based, trauma-informed, and for our member foster families exclusively, 10% OFF storewide.
+Click here to learn more about our “Foster Love” family savings program.